celo-org/celo-monorepo/packages/docs/operations-manual/node-upgrades.md

 One option to complete a validating node upgrade is to perform a key rotation onto a new node.
 Pull the latest Docker image, as mentioned above, then execute a Validator signing key rotation, using the latest image as the new Validator signing node.
 A recommended procedure for key rotation is documented in the [Key Management](key-management/key-rotation.md) guide.

-A second option is to swap in a new validator behind the same set of proxies.
+A second option is to perform a hot-swap to switch over to a new validator node.
+The new validator node **must** be configured with the same set of proxies as the existing validator node.

 ### Hotswapping Validator Nodes

+{% hint style="info" %} Hotswap is being introduced in version 1.2.0.
+When upgrading nodes that are not yet on 1.2.0 refer to the guide to perform a key rotation. {% endhint %}

 Validators can be configured as primaries or replicas.
 By default validators start as primaries and will persist all changes around starting or stopping.
 Through the istanbul management RPC API the validator can be configured to start or stop at a specified block.
-The validator will participate in consensus for block numbers in the range [start, stop).
+The validator will participate in consensus for block numbers in the range `[start, stop)`.

 #### RPC Methods
 * `istanbul.start()` and `istanbul.startAtBlock()` start validating immediately or at a block